Keiser, Arkansas

 Keiser is a city in Mississippi County, Arkansas, United States.
 The population was 751 at the 2020 census.

 History

 Originally known as "Savage Crossing", Keiser was one of several cities established by prominent late-19th century planter and land developer Robert E. Lee Wilson.
 The city, which served as a logging outpost and stop on the rail line that connected Wilson and Jonesboro, was named for Wilson's friend, John Keiser.
 After the forests had been cleared, the city transitioned from a logging town to an agrarian community.
+The city of Keiser was formally incorporated in 1933.

 The Arkansas Agricultural Experiment Station established a research farm near Keiser in 1957, and built a regional headquarters in Keiser, the Northeast Research and Extension Center, 1980.